 Day 1: Horseshoe Meadow Trailhead to our base camp.
 (The specific campsite location will be dependent upon the ground conditions).

 At lunch we will discuss the Geology of the Sierra Nevada and the incredible forces that carved them, including rivers and glaciers.

 After we settle into camp and have an incredible dinner, we will look at the Night Sky and learn the stars, planets, constellations, and the stories behind them.

 Day 2: Breakfast and then an introduction to birds and bird biology.
 We will walk through a variety of environments, creek, meadow, forest, and the all-important edges where these areas come together.
 Bring binoculars.

-We’ll have made our lunches and now take a day ride to Pioneer Basin on a trail that climbs into an area named for the pioneers of the transcontinental railroad.
-The surrounding peaks, Mounts Stanford, Crocker, Huntington and Hopkins tower over the gorgeous land.
-Carpets of shooting stars, buttercups and other flowers alternate with the lush meadows.
-Here we will talk about the Alpine environment and wildflowers.
+We’ll have made our lunches and now take a day ride.
+During our lunch stop we will talk about the Alpine environment and wildflowers.
 We will also learn about the early explorers of the Sierra

 That evening after dinner we will have the Wild World!
 Skins and skulls and stories about animals and their adaptations, including bear biology.
 At twilight we will set our small Sherman Live traps around camp to see what small visitors join us in the night.